 Tens of billions of dollars of Federal and state funds and low-interest loans are available to assist broadband service providers to build out broadband networks in rural and underserved areas, to provide services to schools, libraries, and low-income households, and to support telemedicine.

-Federal programs: The FCC and the U.S. Department of Agriculture provide significant opportunities for broadband providers:
+Federal programs: The FCC, the National Telecommunications Information Agency (NTIA), and the Department of Agriculture provide significant opportunities for broadband providers:

-- The FCC subsidy programs include CAF-II (Connect America Fund) and the RDOF (Rural Broadband Opportunity Fund), which allocate billions of dollars to service providers through reverse auctions.
-The first RDOF auction closed in November 2020 with auction winners eligible for $9.2 billion.
-The second RDOF auction, for which rules have not yet been adopted, is expected to allocate $11.2 billion in subsidies for broadband network build out.
+- CAF-II (Connect America Fund) and the RDOF (Rural Broadband Opportunity Fund), which allocate billions of dollars to service providers through reverse auctions.

-- The FCC's 5G Fund for Rural America will provide up to $9 billion to build 5G mobile broadband networks in rural areas.
-The FCC will hold two reverse auctions to allocate the funding, but no dates have been set.
+- 5G Fund for Rural America will provide up to $9 billion to build 5G mobile broadband networks in rural areas.
+The FCC will hold two reverse auctions to allocate the funding; to date, no auction has been scheduled.

-- The FCC's schools and libraries (“E-Rate”) and telemedicine programs provide subsidies through RFP and applications processes.
+- The schools and libraries (E-Rate) and telemedicine programs provide subsidies through RFP and applications processes.

-- The FCC's EBB (Emergency Broadband Benefit) program provides $3.2 billion of discounts for low-income households to pay for broadband services and connected devices.
-The EBB program commenced on May 12, 2021.
+- The ACP (Affordable Connectivity Program) provides discounts for low-income households to pay for broadband services and connected devices.